jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

-  (b) to include conditions under section 49 on the person's accreditation or proposed accreditation; or (c) to give a direction under section 56 in respect of the person's accreditation; or (d) to make an order under section 59 in respect of the person's accreditation; or (e) to decline to make an order under section 61(2) in respect of the person's licence.
+  (b) to include conditions under section 49 on the person's accreditation or proposed accreditation; or (c) to give a direction under section 56 in respect of the person's accreditation; or (d) to make an order under section 59 in respect of the person's accreditation; or (e) to decline to make an order under section 61(2) or (6)﻿(c) in respect of the person's licence or registration.
 (2) An appeal must be brought—
   (a) in accordance with the rules of court; and
   (b) within 20 working days after notice of the decision is communicated to the appellant, or within any further time a High Court Judge allows on an application made before or after the period expires.
+(3) The High Court may make an order, or otherwise exercise a power, on an appeal under subsection (1)﻿(e) only in respect of 1 or more of the parties to the proceedings.

 ### 64 Certain provisions of New Zealand Institute of Chartered Accountants Act 1996 apply to other accredited bodies
 If an accredited body is not the Institute, sections 9 to 13 and 16 of the New Zealand Institute of Chartered Accountants Act 1996 apply to the accredited body with any necessary modifications in relation to persons to whom it has issued a licence as if references to—